-Sounds good right!?
+Sounds too good to be true right!?

-But how much of this is for real and how much is just plain old BS?
+So, how much of this is for real and how much is just plain old BS?

 In this post I will get to the bottom of this question by not only sharing the results of my extensive research on the matter but also my personal experiences with Anchoring both as a patient myself and as a practitioner with my own clients.

 Let’s set the scene here a little and discuss just where anchoring came from and why it’s believed to work.

 Anchoring is a technique which is basically doing with humans what Russian physiologist, Ivan Pavlov, did with dogs during his experiments in the 1890’s.
 If you don’t know what I’m talking about I’ll explain briefly what those experiments consisted of…

 Pavlov wanted to see when the dogs started to drool in response to food being placed in front of them.
 Basically what he found was that any actions that the dogs eventually associated with the whole process started them drooling before the food had even been placed in front of them (for example: whenever they heard the assistants footsteps approaching).

 Pavlov realized the significance of this and was able to associate further objects (such as a bell) and events with food in the dogs minds and thus trigger the same drooling and expectation of food in the dogs.
 In NLP lingo we call this thing which activates an automatic response to a stimuli an ANCHOR.